Elliot Leung: 2022–2023: Hollywood and Symphony No. 1

-2024-Present: The Return to Classical Music
+2024–present: Return to classical music

 In September 2023, the Guangzhou Symphony Orchestra commissioned Leung to write a new piece for their 23-24 season.
 Leung composed "Aureate Skylines."
 The premiere was conducted by Daniel Harding on January 28th, 2024 in Xinghai Concert Hall.
 The piece was then toured and performed in Shenzhen Concert Hall and the Hong Kong Cultural Centre.
 In November 2023, the New York Philharmonic announced the world premiere of Leung's Lunar Overture.
 The piece broke the 12 year-long (1 Lunar New Year Cycle) Lunar New Year concert tradition of opening with Spring Festival Overture to a full house at David Geffen Hall.
 Lunar Overture had its premiere in Asia on December 31, 2024 with the Shanghai Symphony Orchestra under the baton of Charles Dutoit.

 On July 15th, the Shanghai Symphony Orchestra premiered "Wuxia - Commemorating the 100th Anniversary of the Birth of Jin Yong ," to an in-house and online audience of 40,000 people.
 The piece was co-commissioned by the Shanghai Symphony Orchestra, the Hangzhou Philharmonic Orchestra and the Chengdu Symphony Orchestra.

-Following the premiere of the piece, critic Mao Yiming wrote: "Wuxia" is a piece that allows the audience to experience the charm of Jin Yong’s martial arts.
-The silhouettes of landscapes, scabbards and flying knives make people feel as if they are in the martial arts world, and can resonate with the characters in the novel.
-What's worth mentioning is that Leung’s musical talent and profound exploration of Chinese culture makes him a unique representative among contemporary composers, as seen in both his film and concert works.
-His musical works often contain rich emotional layers and projects a strong sense of imagery.
-Through constant attempts at multi-dimensional integration and innovation, not only does he demonstrates the charm of Chinese culture on the international stage, but also allows the world to hear the power of contemporary Chinese music in depth.”"Your Intentions, My Affections," commissioned by the United States Department of State was also premiered and toured by mezzo-soprano Carla Dirlikov Canales in July and August 2024.
+"Your Intentions, My Affections," commissioned by the United States Department of State was also premiered and toured by mezzo-soprano Carla Dirlikov Canales in July and August 2024.
 The text from the piece is from 《土楼回响》and served as the United States Arts Envoy piece.

 The Shanghai Symphony Orchestra premiered of "Chinese Kitchen," a 10-movement piece celebrating the 10th anniversary of Jaguar Symphony Concert Hall and also the 145th anniversary of the Orchestra on November 26, 2024 and was praised as a fun, humorous composition with rich emotions.
-The piece will be toured by the orchestra to the Sydney Opera House, Melbourne Town Hall, Auckland Arts Festival and Singapore Esplanade in March 2026.
+The piece was toured by the orchestra to the Sydney Opera House, Melbourne Town Hall, Auckland Arts Festival and Singapore Esplanade in March 2026.

+China Records released Vinyls of both "Wuxia" and Chinese Kitchen in November 2025.

+In February 2026, he signed general management to Askonas Holt.